-Once proved that these parallel states exist, it would be interesting trying to understand deeper their structure in the configurational space.
-To this task let us fix a pattern $\xi^1_i$, with $i=1,...,H$, and a dilution $d$, in such a way that $H\,d$ of $\xi^1$ entries are expected to be null and the remaining $H(1-d)$ are expected to be half equal to $+1$ and half equal to $-1$.
-The number of helper configurations displaying maximum overlap with $\xi^1$ corresponds to the degeneracy induced by null entries, namely $2^{Hd}$; all these configurations lay in an energy minimum because their Mattis magnetization is maximum (actually the same holds for the symmetrical configurations due to the gauge symmetry of the model).
+In this subsection we deepen the structure of parallel states in the configurational space.
+To this task let us fix a pattern $\xi^1_i$, with $i=1,...,H$, and a dilution $d$, in such a way that $H\,d$ entries of $\xi^1$ are expected to be null and the remaining $H(1-d)$ are expected to be half equal to $+1$ and half equal to $-1$.
+The number of spin configurations displaying maximum overlap with $\xi^1$ corresponds to the degeneracy induced by null entries, namely $2^{Hd}$; all these configurations lay in an energy minimum because their pattern overlap is maximum (actually the same holds for the symmetrical configurations due to the gauge symmetry of the model).

-Let us now generalize this discussion by introducing the number of configurations $n(m,d)$ whose overlap with the given pattern displays $m$ misalignments in such a way that $n(m,d)$ is given not only by the degeneracy induced by null entries, but also by the degeneracy induced by the choice of $m$ entries out of $H(1-d)$ which have to be mismatched.
+Let us now generalize this discussion by introducing the number of configurations $n(m,d)$ whose overlap with the given pattern displays $m$ misalignments, in such a way that $n(m,d)$ is given not only by the degeneracy induced by null entries, but also by the degeneracy induced by the choice of $m$ entries out of $H(1-d)$ which have to be mismatched.
 It is easy to see that $n(m,d)=2^{Hd}\binom{H(1-d)}{m}$.
 Interestingly, for such configurations the signal felt by a spin $i$ can be written as $\varphi_i = \xi_i^{1}[H((1-d))-2m]$ and the effect of the correction due to the $m$ misalignments might be vanishing in the presence of a sufficiently large level of noise, so that the system is not restricted to the $2^{Hd}$ configurations corresponding to the minimum energy, but it can also explore all the configurations $n(m,d)$.

 Therefore, we can count the number of configurations $\tilde{n}(x,d)$ exhibiting a number of misalignments, with respect to $\xi^1$, up to a given threshold $x$; in the presence of noise such configurations are all accessible, namely they all lay in the same ``deep'' minimum.
 Indeed, we can write $\tilde{n}(x,d) = \sum_{m=0}^x n(m,d)$; of course, for $x=H(1-d)$ we recover $\tilde{n}(x,d)=2^H$.
 Moreover, when $x=H(1-d)/2$, we can exploit the identity $\sum_{k=0}^i \binom{2i}{k} = 1/2 [4^i + \binom{2i}{i}]$ \cite{gradshteyn}, and assuming without loss of generality $H(1-d)$ to be even we get